seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 To run and show their shoulders.
 Friends, be gone;
 I have myself resolved upon a course
 Which has no need of you; be gone:
-My treasure’s in the harbour, take it.
+My treasure's in the harbour, take it.
 O,
-I follow’d that I blush to look upon:
+I follow'd that I blush to look upon:
 My very hairs do mutiny; for the white
 Reprove the brown for rashness, and they them
 For fear and doting.
 Friends, be gone: you shall